The Dirty Secret Behind “Comparison” Sites

 Some platforms that call themselves 'comparison websites' are actually pay-to-play advertising channels.

-While these platforms claim to help you compare loans objectively, regulators from the U.S. to Australia are uncovering a different reality: many of these so-called "comparison" websites are paid to show you what they want you to see.
+While these platforms claim to help you compare loans, products, or insurance objectively, regulators from the U.S. to Australia are uncovering a different reality: many of these so-called "comparison" websites are paid to show you what they want you to see.
 And we are not the only ones speaking up about it:

 credit: Head of Lendingpot.
 (We have no idea why Lendingpot is calling themselves out.
+Are they blindly copying our articles?
+We aren't sure.
 But for more of their contradiction or to join the conversation, click here!
-Interestingly, when we wrote about the conflict of interest if a broker is owned by a lender, they wrote the same, a few months later, despite being owned by IFS Capital & PhilipCapital! )
+Interestingly, when we wrote about the conflict of interest if a broker is owned by a lender, they wrote the same, a few months later, despite being owned by IFS Capital & PhilipCapital! ) Multiple brokers are also owned by lenders, and that can raise serious questions about how ‘neutral’ their recommendations can be and again, if you are really shopping for the best rate.
+And in Lendingpot's case, they are owned by not 1 but 2 lenders, with a 3rd one being a sister company.

 Credit:This is a publicly made comment that you can find on review websites like Google, Seedly, etc.

-At FindTheLoan.com, we call ourselves Singapore’s first loan marketplace for a reason: we don’t just show you a few names and teaser rates.
+At FindTheLoan.com, we call ourselves Singapore’s first loan marketplace for a reason: we don’t show you teaser rates that waste your time or worse, a false sense of comparison.
 We are a tool that allows you to send your application to multiple lenders directly yourself.
 That way, you don’t waste time and money chasing biased suggestions.

 Comparison websites often show static info or "starting from" rates — but those rates aren't tailored to you because these platforms don't collect your full profile or pass your application to lenders.
 What you see are just advertisements — and even if the interest rate is accurate, what about the loan amount or tenure?